 - 3-Minute Article

-How to Get the Most Out of Your Relationship With Your Advisor
+How to Build a Strong Relationship With Your Advisor

 Follow these tips to create a strong, two-way collaboration.

 Working with a qualified financial advisor is a smart move to help you plan for your future.
 But while these experts can help you achieve the lifestyle you envision, they can’t do it alone.
 You must be an active and engaged participant in the process.

 It’s not difficult to foster an open, collaborative relationship with your financial advisor.
 In fact, there are simple steps you can take now that will establish a fruitful long-term partnership.

 Here are five ways to build a strong relationship with your financial advisor and optimize the work you do together:

 The advice you receive can be much more thorough and effective when you offer a clear view of your current financial situation and long-term goals.
 That’s why you should share details such as your current savings and household budget, how much insurance you have, and any benefits you receive from your employer.
 It may feel uncomfortable at first to discuss these figures, but they’re essential to highlight the strengths in your current plan and reveal gaps that need to be filled.

 Share any thoughts you have on your desired retirement age and income.
 You might draw up a list of your expenses today, and then estimate expenses you expect to be different in retirement.
 Beyond numbers, though, you should examine the lifestyle you anticipate as a retiree, focusing on priorities such as helping grandchildren with their college tuition, travel plans, hobbies you’d like to pursue, and if you plan to continue working in some capacity once your full-time career is over.
 These details can help your advisor create an appropriate plan to support that lifestyle.